mzffrtp/homebudgetapp/README.md

     * hooks
         . useEffect for lifecyckle methods
-        . useState for tracking state in function components . whichPage hook for different variations of components
+        . useState for tracking state in function components . whichPage, navigateTo hook for different variations of components
     * prop-drilling for passing data between several nested childrens
 - Json-server as back-end data storage
-- Bootstrap, ant design library fir react, css used for designing, animated icons added
+- Bootstrap, ant design library for react, css used for designing, animated icons added
 - UI: responsive web design, interactive UIs  with react
 - React-router-dom for navigation between pages.